ShantanuMapari17/Simple-C-shell/README.md

 - and again show another prompt to the user to take another command and repeat

  ### Tokanize
- -this will seperate the line stream into different words in string array.
+ - this will seperate the line stream into different words in string array.
- -returns tokens array
+ - returns tokens array

  ### Fork
  - fork will create a new child process, it will have the exact same memory image as the parent-child process